 Online reviews are becoming more important to customers as they decide which businesses to visit.
+Follow along for our tips on reputation management.

 According to Statista, “31 percent of internet users regularly read online reviews to check out the quality of the business.”
 That means digital is now a requirement to compete in the marketplace.
 Luckily for local pharmacies, there are options for collecting reviews.